SvenjaCSch/preppy_enlarged/README.md

-# Preppy
+# Preppy: Flash Card Generator and Learning Assistant Tool
 An AI driven exam preparation tool for students in the age between 13-16.
 Teacher can upload their material.
 The AI creates flashcards, a mockup exam and gives help as a chatbot.
-The Tool is webbased.
+The Tool is webbased and uses RAG for the upload.
+A Docker image is provided.

 ## Installation guide
 This repository was created under python 3.12.4.